thegooddocsproject/request-for-comment/Accepted-RFCs/RFC-012-internal-knowledge-base.md

 {If you accept feedback from a community member, you will incorporate it into your RFC before it is accepted.
 If you reject feedback, note that rejected feedback here before resolving the conversation.}

+## Organizational dependencies

+* The tech team would be involved in implementation
+* Content strategy may have thoughts, even with this being internal-facing info

 ## Implementation checklist